This page will help you understand Idaho alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Idaho alcohol laws can be hard to understand.
 The same is true in other states.
 Laws can change.
 Their interpretation can change.
 They can be vague.
 And they can conflict.
 Lawyers spend years studying law.
 It’s not a do it yourself project.
+So never try.
 Never rely on this site.
 Nor on any other site

 Get advice about Idaho alcohol laws from an expert.
 That is, a lawyer who holds a license in the state.
 Alcohol laws and criminal justice practices vary across the state.
 For this reason, it’s a good idea to select one very versed in your locale.